marybeth clark

 Artistic Director

-Marybeth is in her twenty-fifth season with Charleston Stage.
-She was born in Pittsburgh, PA, and grew up in Tolland, CT.
-Marybeth has a degree in theatre/performance from the University of South Florida and was cast in her first show at an Equity theatre at 18 years of age in Tampa.
+She was cast in her first show at an Equity theatre at 18 years of age in Tampa.
 She worked as an actor in professional theatres throughout the Southeast for ten years before settling in Charleston in 1994 with her husband, actor Victor Clark.
 She was a member of the theatre faculty at Charleston County’s School of the Arts for middle and high school students.
-Though she moved to Charleston planning on ‘retiring’ from theatre and starting a family, she taught and directed for Charleston Stage part-time beginning in 1997, before joining the company full-time the following year.

-In her time at Charleston Stage she has directed over 70 shows, favorites include; Kinky Boots, Of Mice and Men, Mamma Mia! and Elf The Musical.
-She began the Resident Professional Acting program her second year with the company and continues to hire, train, and supervise our young professional actors.
+In her time at Charleston Stage she has directed over 70 shows, favorites include: Kinky Boots, Of Mice and Men, Mamma Mia! and Elf The Musical, Beautiful and this season’s Fiddler on the Roof and The 39 Steps.

 Timothy Rogers